Jim Jones: Apostolic Socialism

 Jones developed a theology influenced by the teachings of William Branham and the Latter Rain movement, Father Divine's "divine economic socialism" teachings, and infused with Jones's personal communist worldview.
 Jones referred to his views as "Apostolic Socialism".
 Jones concealed the communist aspects of his teachings until the late 1960s, following the relocation of Peoples Temple to California, where he began to gradually introduce his full beliefs to his followers.
 Jones taught that "those who remained drugged with the opiate of religion had to be brought to enlightenment", which he defined as socialism.
 Jones asserted that traditional Christianity had an incorrect view of God.
 By the early 1970s, Jones began deriding traditional Christianity as "fly away religion", rejecting the Bible as being a tool to oppress women and non-whites.
 Jones referred to traditional Christianity's view of God as a "Sky God" who was "no God at all".
 Instead, Jones claimed to be God, and no God beside him.

 Jones increasingly promoted the idea of his own divinity, going so far as to tell his congregation that "I am come as God Socialist."
 Jones carefully avoided claiming divinity outside of Peoples Temple, but he expected to be acknowledged as god-like among his followers.
 Former Temple member Hue Fortson Jr. quoted him as saying:

 What you need to believe in is what you can see....
 If you see me as your friend, I'll be your friend.
 As you see me as your father, I'll be your father, for those of you that don't have a father....
 If you see me as your savior, I'll be your savior.
 If you see me as your God, I'll be your God.

-Further attacking traditional Christianity, Jones authored and circulated a tract entitled "The Letter Killeth", criticizing the King James Bible, and dismissing King James as a slave owner and a capitalist who was responsible for the corrupt translation of scripture.
-Jones claimed he was sent to share the true meaning of the gospel which had been hidden by corrupt leaders.
+Further attacking traditional Christianity, Jones authored and circulated a tract entitled "The Letter Killeth", criticizing the King James Bible and dismissing King James VI and I as an "alcoholic" and "slave trader" who "oppressed our early Americans".
+Jones further claimed that as such, there was a need for a "prophet" sent from God to properly interpret his teachings.
 Jones rejected even the few required tenets of the Disciples of Christ denomination.
 Instead of implementing the sacraments as prescribed by the Disciples, Jones followed Father Divine's holy communion practices.
 Jones created his own baptismal formula, baptizing his converts "in the holy name of Socialism".
 Explaining the nature of sin, Jones stated, "If you're born in capitalist America, racist America, fascist America, then you're born in sin.
 But if you're born in socialism, you're not born in sin."
 Drawing on a prophecy in the Book of Revelation, he taught that American capitalist culture was irredeemable "Babylon".